soorajss1729/soorajss1729.github.io/_pages/about.md

 <a name="about-me"></a>

 <div class="text-block">
-<p>I am a graduate student at the Computer Science Department of Missouri S&T (Missouri University of Science and Technology), specializing in theoretical quantum computing.
-My academic journey began in Photonics, but my deep passion for mathematics and quantum computing inspired me to gradually transition into theoretical research.</p>
+<p>I received my M.S. in Computer Science from Missouri University of Science and Technology, where I worked in theoretical quantum computing.
+My academic journey began in Photonics, but my interest in mathematics and quantum computing gradually led me toward theoretical research.</p>

 <p>Over the years, I have dedicated myself to building a strong foundation in mathematics and quantum computing through self-learning and independent study.
 Platforms like <a href="https://math.stackexchange.com/users/223599/sooraj-soman?tab=profile" style="text-decoration: none;">Mathematics</a> and <a href="https://quantumcomputing.stackexchange.com/users/18369/sooraj-soman?tab=profile" style="text-decoration: none;">Quantum Computing Stack Exchange</a> have been invaluable in this process, allowing me to engage with global communities, tackle challenging problems, and develop a structured understanding of complex concepts.
-Navigating this unconventional path has required resilience and perseverance to overcome both uncertainty and criticism, making the journey profoundly rewarding and fulfilling.</p>
+This path has strengthened my mathematical maturity and my ability to learn independently, while helping me connect ideas across mathematics, theoretical computer science, and quantum computing.</p>

 <p>Feel free to navigate through the <a href="/learning/" style="text-decoration: none;">Learning Journey</a> section to explore my notes, insights, and resources that have fueled my learning journey.</p>
 </div>